cobbman/PirateBattleship/readme.txt

 - Add visual ASCII when boat is hit or miss to make it more fun (overall user experience needs improving)
 - validate inputs (regex), so if user makes an invalid move it won't break
 - add feature to create boats of different sizes
-- clean up playgame.py - code there is messy

 Fixed:
+- DONE AND RENAMED: clean up playgame.py - code there is messy
 - DONE: AND SIMPLIFIED: some of the boats have negative coordinates… need to fix (boat.py)
 - DONE: Update board draw method so it shows coordinate headers that the user can see
 - DONE: put checks in place to make sure boats don't overlap!